 How much paid leave are employees entitled to under the Act?

-Generally, an employer may be required to provide paid leave in two different ways under the FFCRA:
+To participate, an employer is generally required to provide paid leave in one of two different ways under the FFCRA:

 - Up to two weeks of paid sick leave (80 hours, or the average pay for two weeks for a part time employee).
 Sick leave payments are based on the higher of their regular rate of pay (or the applicable state or Federal minimum wage if it’s higher than the employee’s regular rate).